It’s the first of May, and I finally finished my Bullet Journal setup.

 First – my monthly log.
 I’m again using the calendar view, but this time, the daily boxes are smaller – just enough for one big event or plan.
 In April I left more space so I can do a bit of daily journaling, but unfortunately with my schedule right now, I didn’t use it that much.

-The monthly stats are for monthly comparison of my blog and Instagram statistics.
-I accidentally did it in April and I feel like it’s a better way to keep track and see the bigger picture.
+The monthly stats are for a monthly comparison of my blog and Instagram statistics.
+I accidentally did it in April, and I feel like it’s a better way to keep track and see the bigger picture.

 Habit Tracker and Random Thoughts